simeononsecurity/simeononsecurity.ch/content/articles/secure-coding-standards-for-python/index.md

 Libraries and frameworks can contain security vulnerabilities that can be exploited by attackers.
 Developers should **keep their libraries and frameworks updated** to the latest version to avoid potential security issues.

-For example, if the application uses a third-party library, such as `Requests`, which has a security vulnerability, the developer should update to the latest version of the library that addresses the vulnerability.
+For example, if the application uses a third-party library, such as [`Requests`](https://pypi.org/project/requests/), which has a security vulnerability, the developer should update to the latest version of the library that addresses the vulnerability.

 ### 6. Use a Static Code Analyzer

 **A static code analyzer** is a tool that can identify potential security vulnerabilities in the code before it is executed.
-Use tools such as `Bandit`, `Pylint`, and `Pyflakes` to detect security issues in the code and fix them before deployment.
+Use tools such as [`bandit`](https://pypi.org/project/bandit/), [`Pylint`](https://pypi.org/project/pylint/), and [`Pyflakes`](https://pypi.org/project/pyflakes/) to detect security issues in the code and fix them before deployment.

-For example, `Bandit` is a popular static code analyzer that examines Python code for potential security vulnerabilities.
+For example, [`bandit`](https://pypi.org/project/bandit/) is a popular static code analyzer that examines Python code for potential security vulnerabilities.
 It can detect issues such as hard-coded passwords, SQL injection, and use of unsafe functions.

 ### 7. Use Secure Coding Practices for Web Applications